What is eye cancer?

 - The choroid is a thin, pigmented layer lining the eyeball that nourishes the retina and the front of the eye with blood.

 - The ciliary body contains the muscles inside the eye that change the shape of the lens so that the eye can focus on near or distant objects.
 It also has cells that make aqueous humor, the clear fluid in the front of the eye between the cornea and the lens.

 Retina: The retina is the inner layer of cells in the back of the eye.
 It is made up of specialized nerve cells that are sensitive to light.
 These light-sensing cells are connected to the brain by the optic nerve.
-Light enters the eye and passes through the lens, which focuses it on the retina.
+When light enters the eye it passes through the lens, which focuses it on the retina.
 The pattern of light (image) appearing on the retina is sent through the optic nerve to an area of the brain called the visual cortex, allowing us to see.